(By the way, I change this page from time to time, because I change and how I know myself and share myself with the world changes as well.)

 ~~~

-I’m not sure where this statistic came from, but it seems to be widely accepted that 80 or 90 percent of illness is stress-related.
-I believe that’s true, and I have no idea why more is not being done in our culture about addressing stress as the root of illness and dis-ease.
+I don’t know why more is not being done in our culture about addressing stress as the root of illness and dis-ease.

-It appears to me that since the business community, the government, health care institutions, schools, and churches aren’t adequately addressing stress, it’s up to each person to understand the connection between their behaviors and their well-being and to adjust their lives accordingly.
+It appears to me that since business, government, traditional health care institutions, the media, schools and universities, churches, and most parents aren’t adequately addressing the amount of excess stress so many Americans live with and aren’t understanding the cost to individuals, families, and society, it’s pretty much up to each person and family to understand the connection between their choices and their well-being and to adjust their lives accordingly.

 ~~~